ibm-cloud-docs/cephaas/iam_access.md

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
 The allowable actions are customized and defined by the {{site.data.keyword.cephaas_short}} as operations that are allowed to be performed on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

-If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles#custom-access-roles) and pick the actions to include.
+If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles#custom-access-roles){: external} and pick the actions to include.
 {: tip}

 IAM access policies enable access to be granted at different levels.
 Some of the options include the following: